Documentation

 Optional

-Custom function to render cell content.
+Custom function to render cell content with React components.
 Receives cell information and returns either a ReactNode or string for display.
+For simple text formatting (currency, dates, percentages), use valueFormatter instead for better performance.

 Cell Renderer Parameters